julianperrott/Blog/blog/content/post/LegacyAppContainer.md

 You may need to enter a container to investigate a failed install, or look at the state of it.
 This command will take you inside.

 <pre class="prettyprint">
-Docker exec -it containerid powershell
+docker exec -it containerid powershell
 </pre>

 ### Executing a powershell command in a running container